AbuSalehFaysal/my-journey-to-product-management/README.md

 ## TRIZ in Product Management

 TRIZ stands for Theory of Inventive Problem Solving.
 It's a tool that helps PM to discover solution, accelerate product development, solve complex problem and predict future business trends.

+## Problem Framing

+Problem Framing sounds like a fancy term but what it really means for pm is to articulate a problem in a detailed way, understanding the root cause of the problem.
+Most of the time, an efficient product solution depends how deeply we understand the problem.

 ---